drone/drone-migrate/README.md

 Remember to update the authorization callback URL from [/authorize](https://0-8-0.docs.drone.io/install-for-github/) to [/login](https://docs.drone.io/server/provider/github/), or you can create a new one.

+## Update provider's webhook token (Optional)

+If the webhook is failing with error `signature is invalid`, you can manually re-enable the repo to update the token.
+See [issue]( https://discourse.drone.io/t/solved-gogs-webhook-to-drone-is-failing-with-http-400-errors/224/2)

+1. Remove the hook from provider (Github, Gogs, ...)
+2. Disable the repository in Drone
+3. Re-enable the repository in Drone

 ## Start server and runners

 See [official docs site](https://docs.drone.io/)